What are the Financial Considerations?

 Understanding costs can be daunting but it is important to understand.
 The best thing to do is have a chat with your accountant or financial adviser.
-You can also contact our Client Services Manager for more specific information.
+You can also contact our Client Relations Manager for more specific information.
 It is important to note that you can receive advice from financial advisers who specialise in the aged care sector.
-Our Client Services Manager has more information on how to contact them.
+Our Client Relations Manager has more information on how to contact them.

 How does the Accommodation Payment affect my basic daily care fee?

 If you pay an Accommodation Payment you may be asked to pay the non-pensioner basic daily care fee, even if you are a pensioner.